Association of Tennis Professionals: Organizational structure

 The twelve-member ATP Player Advisory Council delivers advisory decisions to the Board of Directors, which has the power to accept or reject the council's suggestions.
-As of 2024, the Council consists of a President (Matthew Ebden), a Vice President (Andrey Rublev), three players who are ranked within the top 50 in singles (Grigor Dimitrov, Alexander Zverev and Mackenzie McDonald), two players who are ranked between 51 and 100 in singles (Pedro Martínez and Dušan Lajović), two top 100 players in doubles (Wesley Koolhof and Miguel Ángel Reyes-Varela), one at-large member (Pedro Cachin), one alumni member (Nicolás Pereira), and one coach (Federico Ricci).
+As of 2026, the Council consists of four players who are ranked within the top 50 in singles (Andrey Rublev, Nuno Borges, Pedro Martinez, and Zizou Bergs), two players who are ranked between 51 and 100 in singles (Camilo Ugo Carabelli and Mackenzie McDonald), two top 50 players in doubles (Andrea Vavassori and Marcelo Arevalo), two at-large members (Jaume Munar and Zhang Zhizhen), one alumni member (Nicolás Pereira), and one coach (Federico Ricci).

 The ATP Tournament Advisory Council consists of a total of nine members, of which there are three representatives each from the Europe, Americas and the International Group of tournaments.